anita00001/country-statistic/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>
-> - Add action for microphone icon
+> - Add action for the microphone icon
 > - Add action for setting icon

 <p align="right">(<a href="#readme-top">back to top</a>)</p>